-Google’s “Full Coverage” update rolled out earlier this month – but what does it really mean for news-SEOs?
+Google’s “Full Coverage” update rolled out earlier this month – but what does it mean for news-SEOs?
 In-house SEOs from The LA Times, New York Times, Conde Nast, and prominent agency-side SEOs weigh in.

 As a news-SEO person myself, I was eager to get my peers’ opinions on: